 As a whole, the needs and challenges for smart manufacturing in the ROC are investigated and summarized as two key points [56].
 First, due to a limited ROC market, achieving innovation breakthrough and scaleup faces the 0-to-1 and 1-to-N challenges.
 The 0-to-1 challenge pertains to developing advanced technology, innovated invention, or new business model for enhancing core competency (ROC promotes user-oriented technologies and encourage young startups to support innovation breakthroughs).
 The 1-to-N challenge refers to speed, economic scale, or globalization needed for expanding capacity, scale, and market (ROC promotes the user ecosystem and global market to support success duplication).
 Second, the technology gap is critical.
 Based on key technologies used in smart manufacturing, these technologies can be categorized into three layers: sensor layer (including intelligent sensor), network layer (including network infrastructure and data communication), and application layer (including horizontal networking professional analysis and vertical integration decision analysis).
-The technology gap of smart manufacturing in the ROC [9].
+The technology gap points out the direction for technology development.
+Table 1 illustrates the technology gap of smart manufacturing in the ROC [9].